 “Remember park days when kids would just hang out and play together?
 Park days were awesome.”

 While you can toss a lot of young kids together at park day and they’ll generally hang out together, try to do that same thing with a group of 15-year-olds.

 Some homeschooling parents advise that the later years of homeschooling are the years it’s most important to be involved in a co-op or social group.
 It gives kids an excuse to get together.
 It gives you an excuse to get them together.
 Except…

 There tends to be a mass exodus from homeschooling to public school as kids get closer to high school, and there are as many reasons for it as there are kids who make that choice.

 So, finding a co-op can be great.
 Being part of a social group can work well.
 But if many of the local kids have gone back to public school…you’ll find yourself at a brick (and mortar) wall.

 It doesn’t mean a lack of older kids can’t be dealt with.
 It does mean, however, that you will have to work in order to overcome the issue.

-4. Parents and children can start to butt heads.
+4. Homeschooling older kids?
+Parents and teens can start to butt heads.

 “What’s hardest about homeschooling teens?
 Hormones.
 Attitude.
 Independence.
 Personalities.
 Oh my word.”